Today (March 30) I turned 28 years old.

 - Experience gratitude through breath.
 It’s quite simple.
 The first breath we breathe as an infant symbolises new life and our last breath symbolises death.
 We are so lucky to be alive and one obvious way to remind yourself of how special it is to be able to breathe in and breathe out.

 - Stop consuming, start creating.
 With the internet, it’s never been easier to procrastinate.
-There’s unlimited content online and it’s easy to consume it all.
+There’s unlimited content online and it’s super easy to consume it all.
 However if you want to move forward and grow, you must focus on creating things that matter.
 This means reducing the amount of content you consume and instead focus on creating things that add value.

 - Travel.
 Travelling is extremely important for so many reasons.
 It connects you to different cultures.
 It takes you out of your comfort zone.
 It creates memorable experiences.
+Most importantly, it builds your perspective.

 - Be yourself.
 Stop comparing yourself to others and start becoming aware of what makes you unique.
 There’s something so attractive about someone who accepts themselves for who they are, flaws and all.